spiral/docs/cookbook/scraper.md

 }
 ```

-Make sure to run `php app.php configure` to make sure to verify the installation.
+Make sure to run `php app.php configure` to ensure proper installation.

 ## Configure App Server
-Let's configure application server with one default queue in memory via `.rr.yaml` file in a root of the project:
+Let's configure application server with one default queue in memory.
+Create `.rr.yaml` file in a root of the project:

 ```yaml
 jobs: